 MASSENA – Patrick A. McDonald, 64, of 9269 State Highway 56, peacefully passed away Saturday morning, May 25, 2019 in the comfort of his home with his loving family at his side.

-To send flowers in memory of Patrick A. McDonald, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Patrick A. McDonald, please visit our Heartfelt Sympathies Store.

 Pat was born April 18, 1955 in Kirkland Lake, Ontario, Canada, the son of Dean and Patricia (Easton) McDonald.
 In 1973, he graduated from Massena High School where he was a member of the swim team and was recently inducted into the Massena High School Hall of Fame with team.
 He continued his education at Canton ATC completing coursed to earn a certificate in electrical skills.
 On November 7, 1981, he married Martha J. Brothers at the Emmanuel Congregational Church.
 They were blessed with 37 years of marriage and three children.